Tom Hintnaus

 University of Hawaii Assistant Coach - Pole Vault

-Renowned pole vaulter and two-time Olympian Tom Hintnaus enters his first season with the Hawai‘i track & field program in 2025, joining the staff as an assistant coach specializing in the pole vault. .
-A standout at the University of Oregon, Hintnaus competed for four years at the collegiate level before rising to international prominence in the early 1980s, Hintnaus brings more than 25 years of coaching experience at the international, high school, and now collegiate levels.
+Renowned Pole Vaulter and Two-Time Olympian Tom Hintnaus enters his first season with the Hawai’i Track & Field program, 2025, joining the staff as an Assistant Coach specializing in the pole vault.
+A standout at the University of Oregon, Hintnaus brings 20 years of competing at the high school, college, and world class levels, after his Vaulting career Tom started coaching for 25 years in the high school, college, and international levels.

 Hintnaus rose to global prominence after winning gold at the 1980 U.S. Olympic Trials, emerging as a favorite for Olympic gold before the U.S. boycott.
-He later competed for Brazil at the 1984 Olympics, finishing 12th overall.
-His 1985 jump of 5.76m set a South American record that stood for 22 years.
-During his elite career, he also claimed a bronze medal at the 1983 Pan American Games and placed fifth at the 1983 World Championships.
+He later competed for his native country of Brazil at the 1984 Olympics.
+His P.R. of 5.76 (18’10”3/4) in 1985 set a South American record that stood for 22 years.
+During his elite career, he also claimed a gold medal in the 1980 U.S. substitute Olympics for the Free Nations, Bronze medal at the 1983 Pan American Games and place fifth at the 1983 World Championships.